Shivanikinagi/Parcelbot/README.md

 > authority**, computes SLAs and eligibility **deterministically**, and takes **audited, confirmed
 > actions** — with **role-based access enforced at the data layer**, not the prompt.

-Built for the ParcelPilot AI Agent assessment, engineered to production standards: clean layered architecture, a real **LangGraph** agent, hybrid **RAG**, strict **RBAC**, full observability, tests, and a polished **Next.js** UI.
+Engineered to production standards: clean layered architecture, a real **LangGraph** agent, hybrid **RAG**, strict **RBAC**, full observability, tests, and a polished **Next.js** UI.